-Note: This process does not apply to any competition or event where the International Olympic Committee’s policy on transgender (TG) may apply, or to an international competition involving the USA National Teams.
+Note: The below process does not apply to any competition or event where the International Olympic Committee’s policy on transgender may apply, or to an international competition involving the USA National Teams.
 This may include, without limitation: (i) USA Volleyball National Team competitions or events, and (ii) competitions or events operated or sanctioned by FIVB, the IOC, the International Paralympic Committee or World Para Volley, whether involving beach, indoor or sitting disciplines.

-The vast majority of athletes are expected to compete as a member of the gender noted at the time of birth on their birth certificate.
-The goal of the USA Volleyball (USAV) policy is to permit athletes to compete in the gender with which they identify, while maintaining competitive equity.
 Athletes who wish to compete as a member of the gender opposite that assigned at birth must notify USAV of their intent at least six weeks prior to the competition in which they wish to participate.
 Sufficient documentation must be provided to permit the GC to determine that the applicant has taken the necessary steps to transition to their adopted gender.

 Current transgender testing requirements are as follows: